garethcheyne/React-Power-Portal-Proxy/README.md

 - Maintains session cookies and forwards them to the target application
 - Interactive dashboard for monitoring API traffic
 - Request inspector to analyze request/response details

+## Security Notes

+⚠️ **Important Security Considerations:**

+1. **Environment Variables**:
+   - The `.env` file contains sensitive information and is NOT tracked in git
+   - Never commit real credentials or domain names
+   - Keep your `.env` file secure and restrict access to authorized users only

+2. **Authentication Data**:
+   - Session data and cookies are stored locally
+   - Clear stored sessions when no longer needed using the dashboard
+   - Never commit or share session files

+3. **API Traffic**:
+   - The proxy logs API traffic for debugging purposes
+   - Regularly purge logs containing sensitive information
+   - Use the dashboard's purge functionality to clear logs

+4. **Best Practices**:
+   - Use this tool only in development environments
+   - Do not expose the proxy or dashboard to public networks
+   - Regularly review and clean stored data
+   - Avoid sharing screenshots or logs that may contain sensitive URLs or tokens

 ## System Requirements